A shareholder is the registered owner of shares in a company. A shareholder is also referred to as a member of a company. On becoming a member of a

 company, that shareholder enters into a contractual relationship with the company.
 The articles of association of the company bind the company and its

-members in the same way that a contract would (subject of course to the fact that the articles can be amended – or replaced - by the shareholders at any
+members in the same way that a contract would (subject to the fact that the articles can be amended – or replaced - by the shareholders at any

 time by special resolution).
 Shareholders will often also be bound by a shareholders agreement between the company’s members (and the company) to regulate